nahoy31/consumption-bundle/src/Resources/doc/configuration.md

 # config/packages/consumption.yaml

 consumption:
-    # enable the exception if the limit exceeded
+    # Enable the exception if the limit exceeded
+    # By default, the usage limit protection is enabled
+    # You can set `enabled_limit` to `false` disable this feature
     enabled_limit: true

     # the pattern of the URLs of your API.
 URLs that do not match this pattern will not have statistics.